Welcome to the ultimate Garrett AT MAX review.

 Should you need to unpair your headphones, press the Iron Audio and Frequency buttons simultaneously.

-If you check the LCD screen’s left side, you’ll see various modes that you can select to work with; they are arranged as All Metal mode, Custom mode, Coins mode, and the Zero mode.
+If you check the LCD screen’s left side, you’ll see various modes that you can select to work with: All Metal mode, and three Discrimination Modes: Custom mode, Coins mode, and the Zero mode.

 All-Metal mode is such that it does not discriminate between metals, so you are likely to detect every kind of metal, including undesirable types, like clips or bottle caps.
 The advantage, however, is it provides the most incredible sensitivity and detection depth.
 So, when you hunt with the mode, you won’t miss even the most subtle signals transmitted from the faintest buried target.